 The team communication & chat messenger Slack is probably one of the hottest companies in the tech industry right now.
 It saw some incredible growth, followed by a 2.8 billion valuation.

-We at Usersnap are great fans of Slack since its early days.
-We use it with a broad variety of integrations.
+We, at Usersnap, are great fans of Slack since its inception.
+We use it with a broad variety of integrations, notably to collect customer feedback.
 Slack is probably the tool we spent most of our time with.
 Whether it’s for developing new product features, working on new landing pages or drafting new mockups.
 Slack plays an important role in every step.

 Create & share Code snippets

 Did you know that you can share code snippets directly inside Slack?
-Working on web projects sometimes requires to exchange code with colleagues.
+Working on web projects sometimes requires exchanging code with colleagues.

 Slack offers you a great way to share your code snippet within any slack channel or private slack chats.